souffle-lang/souffle-lang.github.io/_docs/benchmarks.md

 ## Available Benchmark Programs

-Under `benchmarks/benchmarks`, you can use `tc, accessX, cprogX, family, poX, tak, tc, ...`.
+Under `souffle-lang/benchmarks/benchmarks`, you can use `tc, accessX, cprogX, family, poX, tak, tc, ...`.
 You can `cd` into the program directory and run `./gen_facts.sh` to produce a set of facts.
 This script will create the facts directory in your current working directory.
 The facts are randomised.
-You can also find a collection of doop programs and facts under `benchmarks/benchmarks/2-object-sensitive+heap`.
+You can also find a collection of doop programs and facts under `souffle-lang/benchmarks/benchmarks/2-object-sensitive+heap`.
 The directories with names `souffle-X` will contain a `2-object-sensitive+heap.dl` file and a `facts` directory.
 You can use either of these options to create scripts that exploit this file structure to run a series of customised benchmarks.

 ## Available Scripts

-### `big_benchmark.sh`
+### `big_benchmark.sh`in

 Use this script if you are interested in testing the performance of your souffle instance on a prechosen suite of doop programs that are available in `benchmarks/benchmarks/2-object-sensitive+heap`.